Are you a security professional?

-Mike Hurst brings clarity to the wide range of educational and training options available in security and how these can impact on your own professional practice.
+Mike Hurst brings clarity to the wide range of educational and training options available in security and how these can impact on your own practice and help you answer the question: are you a security professional?

 In the UK, the regulated part of the security sector is controlled by the Security Industry Authority and affects hundreds of thousands of licensed individuals.
 Whilst a licence is required and needs to be renewed every three years, there is no requirement for CPD and no requirement for further education for those individuals seeking career progression.
 For security managers and directors there is no licence or specific qualification required at all, although many individuals are well qualified as well as experienced.
 A question prompted by this is ‘Is security a profession?’